jcrites/web-terminal/docs/structured-data.md

 ]
 ```

-*(As we'll discuss below, JSON alone will not be sufficient to meet WebTerminal's needs, but it is a starting point for understanding our approach.)*
+We can do better than this.
+As we'll discuss below, JSON alone will not be sufficient to meet WebTerminal's needs, but it is a starting point for understanding our approach.

 ### Extensibility